samkennerly/suneku/README.md

 See the [sunekutools](https://github.com/samkennerly/suneku/tree/master/sunekutools) folder for details.

-### maintaining your lab(s)
+## maintaining and customizing your lab(s)

-Once you've built and tested one suneku lab, rebuilding another is quick and easy.
-To add or remove packages, simply modify the [Dockerfile](https://github.com/samkennerly/suneku/blob/master/labs/latest/Dockerfile), delete your lab, and build a new one.
+Once you've built and tested one suneku lab, building another is quick and easy.
+To add or remove packages, simply modify the [Dockerfile](https://github.com/samkennerly/suneku/blob/master/labs/latest/Dockerfile) and build a new lab.
 The [labs](https://github.com/samkennerly/suneku/tree/master/labs) folder contains a short introduction to Docker and a list of common commands.